Christina Aguilera (album): Commercial performance

-Legacy and influence
+Legacy

 Christina Aguilera has played an important role on Aguilera's legacy and the entertainment industry.
 In March 2000, Lori Majewski, entertainment director at Teen People magazine, stated that "If people want to know why Christina is going to be around a decade from now, the answer is very clear: It's pure talent", Majewski said.
 "When you hear this girl open her mouth, everyone is astounded.
 I've seen her sing many times, and every time, I'm impressed, but the people who are hearing it for the first time can't even believe it."
 In an article about the "2013 Most Influential People in the World", in which Aguilera appeared, Canadian singer Celine Dion stated: "I remember she broke onto the scene at the turn of the millennium, ... so I got to watch a lot of her TV appearances, especially on the award shows.
 I remember thinking, this girl's got it all and then some!
 Unbelievable voice, great dancer and so very beautiful."
 The album was included on the List of 200 Definitive Albums in the Rock and Roll Hall of Fame.

 The album has been noted to have a "powerful legacy".
 In 2014, Billboard writer Kenneth Partridge called Aguilera a "soul diva working within record-label constraints" and that while he found that the "teen-queen sold truckloads of records (Christina Aguilera yielded an astounding three number-one singles), in those early years, she struggled to assert her personality".
 He added that Aguilera would later do this in her follow-up album Stripped.
 He went on to praise the album saying that it is "a solid set of Top 40 pop songs, and even its deep cuts remain quite listenable".
 In an interview with Kelly Clarkson, Aguilera herself has stated that "Authenticity is very important to [her] with [her] music".
 She went on to say that she "always wanted to a be a truth-seeker, and [she] found that that was really important to my fans too".